-This Prospectus has been prepared in accordance with Annexes II, IX and XIII of Commission regulation (EC) No. 809/2004 (as amended).
-This Prospectus comprises a prospectus for the purposes of Article 5.3 of the Prospectus Directive and for the purpose of giving information with regard to the Issuer, the Issuer and its subsidiaries taken as a whole (the Group) and the Notes which, according to the particular nature of the Issuer and the Notes, is necessary to enable investors to make an informed assessment of the assets and liabilities, financial position, profit and losses and prospects of the Issuer.
+This Prospectus comprises a base prospectus for the purposes of Article 5.4 of Directive 2003/71/EC, as amended, to the extent that such amendments have been implemented in the relevant Member State of the European Economic Area (the "Prospectus Directive") and for the purpose of giving information with regard to the Issuer, the Issuer and its subsidiaries taken as a whole (the "Group") and the Notes which, according to the particular nature of the Issuer and the Notes, is necessary to enable investors to make an informed assessment of the assets and liabilities, financial position, profit and losses and prospects of the Issuer.

-The Issuer accepts responsibility for the information contained in this Prospectus.
+The Issuer (the "Responsible Person") accepts responsibility for the information contained in this Prospectus.
 To the best of the knowledge of the Issuer (having taken all reasonable care to ensure that such is the case) the information contained in this Prospectus is in accordance with the facts and does not omit anything likely to affect the import of such information.

-This Prospectus is to be read in conjunction with all documents which are incorporated herein by reference (see "Documents Incorporated by Reference" below) and shall be read and construed on the basis that such documents are incorporated and form part of this Prospectus.
+This Prospectus is to be read in conjunction with all documents which are incorporated herein by reference (see Section "Documents Incorporated by Reference").